datawire/qotm/README.md

 # (Obscure) Quote of the Moment Service

-Supplemental material for Kubernetes Training
+Supplemental material for Kubernetes Training.

 # License